samaratrilling/declass/README.md

 declass
 =======
-Code for the De-classification project.
+Code for the Declassification project.

 Style Guide
 -----------